floledermann/mapzr.com/README.md

 # mapzr.com

-[mapzr.com](http://mapzr.com/) - a "swiss army knife" for working with web maps.
+[mapzr.com](http://mapzr.com/) - a "swiss army knife" for working with maps on the web.

 Pull requests / feature requests welcome!